c4spar/deno-cliffy/command/README.md

 ### Completions command

 The `CompetionsCommand` command generates the shell completions script for your program.
-To do so, you have to register the completions command on your programm.
+To do so, you have to register the completions command on your program.

 ```typescript
 import {